 First, you need to determine whether you are eligible for a divorce.
 Do you have grounds for a divorce?
 The most common way to obtain a divorce is through Maryland’s No Fault Ground.

 What are the requirements to obtain a no fault divorce?

-You must be separated without cohabitation for 12 months without interruption prior to filing a Complaint for Absolute Divorce with the Court.
+If you have children together, you must be separated without cohabitation for 12 months without interruption prior to filing a Complaint for Absolute Divorce with the Court.
 What does this mean?
 It means you cannot live under the same roof, even for one night, and you must not engage in sexual relations with your spouse during the separation period.